Meet the Farmers

 The Cloverleaf is a lucky farm!
 The Cloverleaf is on land leased from Collins Farms, a larger farm growing asparagus.
 The Collins Farm has rented the Cloverleaf an orchard, a farmstand set up, and assists in some of the things that new farmers often struggle with (irrigation and tractor equipment, primarily).
 Thank you Rich and Shelly for helping the Cloverleaf get past the hurdles of getting started!

 Emma Torbert began farming in the cold bluster of New Hampshire but discovered that California weather produces tasty tomatoes.
 Emma got her masters in Horticulture from UCD and worked for the Agricultural Sustainability Institute at UC Davis for seven years.
 She has worked on organic farms throughout the US and South America, and dreams to start a co-housing farm one day, complete with vegetables, compost, and goats!
-This is her eighth year at the Cloverleaf Farm and loves pruning, eating peaches and growing herbs!
+This is her ninth year at the Cloverleaf Farm and loves pruning, eating peaches and growing herbs!